iths-jonathan-engman/chat-app-native/README.md

 # Welcome!

-## This is a React Native chat app, connected to Firebase.
+## This is a React Native Expo chat app, connected to Firebase.

 ### Whats included: